 Enough talk about connections.
 Tallinn’s Old Town is gorgeous, period.
 Remember to venture beyond its walls to Kadriorg Palace, Rotermann Quarter and Telliskivi.
-You can read about the things to see in this post: Tallinn: Exploring Within and Beyond the Walls.
+You can read about the places to see on a Tallinn day trip here.
 Personally, I’d say at least one night to see everything the city has to offer, and more to take day trips around northern Estonia.

 And there you have it